idena-network/idena-docs/docs/iip/iip-7.md

 A pool's vote will only be counted if and only if at least one of their delegators is not discriminated.

-Identities with pending undelegation status will be allowed to delegate to any pool while still keeping track of their most recent undelegation.
+Identities with pending undelegation status will be allowed to delegate to any address while still keeping track of their most recent undelegation.
+- This is done using the "pendingUndelegation" field and a new "undelegationEpoch" field in the identity's state, where "pendingUndelegation" stores the address from which the most recent undelegation occurred and "undelegationEpoch" stores the epoch when it happened.
+- The "pendingUndelegation" field will no longer be cleared when a delegation happens, instead, it will only be updated when an undelegation occurs or when it expires.
+- The "delegationEpoch" field will no longer have a double purpose as it is now necessary to keep track of both delegations and undelegations of an address separately.

+Any address will be allowed to delegate to an identity that has a pending undelegation, allowing it to become a pool.

+The discrimination criteria for an identity is not modified: an identity is discriminated if it has newbie status or has an address stored in its "pendingUndelegation" field.

 A number of non-discriminated delegators can be kept for every pool.
 - If this number is greater than 0, a pool has voting rights, otherwise it does not.